sjmikler/on-pruning-methods-for-neural-networks/README.md

                            Run only selected experiments, e.g. 0,1,3 or 1
    ```

 * You can update default config straight from command line by passing arguments with `+` prefix instead of `-`, e.g. `python run.py +Global.queue=queue.yaml` without any spaces.
+Use quotations if needed.

 # Modules